CANDELY001/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Timeline:

 - **Detection:**

-  - *October 5, 2023, 14:30 UTC*: Our monitoring system played the role of Sherlock Holmes and detected the issue – slow response times and errors were the culprits.
+  - _Sunday 12, 2023, 14:30 UTC_: Our monitoring system played the role of Sherlock Holmes and detected the issue – slow response times and errors were the culprits.

 - **Actions Taken:**

   - Engineers sprang into action faster than caffeinated squirrels.
   - Initial assumption: A surprise visit from a traffic tsunami due to a marketing campaign.
   - Investigated the usual suspects: database server, web servers, and the "Balancing Act" (load balancer).

 - **Misleading Paths:**

   - Started a wild goose chase by optimizing database queries and throwing more web server instances into the party.
   - Scaling resources felt like adding more horsepower to a snail - it didn't help.
   - Questioned network cables, but they swore they were innocent.

 - **Escalation:**

   - After two hours, we had to wake up the senior infrastructure team from their beauty sleep.

 - **Resolution:**